solliancenet/microsoft-postgresql-developer-guide/05_AI/05_03_Exploring_LLMS.md

 ### Cosine Similiarity

-Cosine similarity is a measure of similarity between two vectors, you'll also hear this referred to as nearest neighbor search.
-To perform a cosine similarity search you need to vectorize for query text using the OpenAI Embedding API.
+Cosine similarity is a measure of similarity between two vectors, this is referred to as nearest neighbor search.
+To perform a cosine similarity search, vectorize the query text using the OpenAI Embedding API.
 Then calculate the cosine similarity between the query vector and each vector in the Embedding Index.
 Remember, the Embedding Index has a vector for each YouTube transcript text segment.
 Finally, sort the results by cosine similarity and the text segments with the highest cosine similarity are the most like the query.

 From a mathematic perspective, cosine similarity measures the cosine of the angle between two vectors projected in a multidimensional space.
 This measurement is beneficial, because if two documents are far apart by Euclidean distance because of size, they could still have a smaller angle between them and therefore higher cosine similarity.
 For more information about cosine similarity equations, see [Cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity?WT.mc_id=academic-105485-koreyst).

 ### Vector Storage

-Once you have generated embeddings, you will want to store them somewhere.
+Once embeddings have been generated, they must be stored somewhere.
 This could be in memory locally, or in memory remotely.
 It could also be persisted to disk storage.
 We will explore several types of storage mechanisms (such as PostgreSQL) in a later section.

 ## Improving Results